Mental Health Care Online: The Pros And Cons Of Using A Therapy App

 Some people enjoy the idea of using a therapy app because they don't want to sit in front of a therapist.
 However, some people naturally want to connect with a therapist and feel that they can do so more by being face-to-face with them.
 While therapy apps can address some of this through video chats that allow you to see your therapist, some people are just more comfortable in person.

-Your level of comfort is crucial in being able to get the help that you need.
+Your level of comfort is crucial in getting the help that you need.
 So, if you're more comfortable having a person actually sitting with you, in-person therapy may be a better fit.

 Your insurance might not cover it

-If you're counting on your health insurance to cover some or all of the cost of therapy for you, then you'll want to find out what their requirements are.
-Many health insurance companies won't cover a therapy app's cost even though giving you directly to a licensed mental health professional.
+If you're counting on your health insurance to cover some or all of the cost of therapy for you, then you'll want to find out what their requirements are and their insurance coverage.
+Many health insurance companies won't cover the cost of a therapy app even though they give you access directly to a licensed mental health professional.

 While the cost of accessing therapy through an app is typically more affordable than in-person sessions, you will need to consider if health insurance coverage is part of the equation.